IBM/transition-amr-parser/scripts/README.md

 python scripts/plot_amr.py --in-amr DATA/AMR2.0/aligned/cofill/train.txt
 ```

-Use `--indces` to select AMRs by the order they appear in the file.
+Use `--indices` to select AMRs by the order they appear in the file.
 See
 `--has-*` flags to select by graph properties

 ## Sanity check AMR